Articles/Brew Kettle Buying Guide: Size, Material and Features

 The right kettle paired with good technique produces great beer.
 Calculate your recipes precisely with our Hop Bitterness Calculator and track results with our ABV Calculator.

 ⚠️Disclaimer: This article is for informational purposes only.
-Brewing and baking involve food safety considerations including proper fermentation times, temperatures, and sanitation.
-Home-brewed beverages contain alcohol.
-When in doubt about food safety, consult a qualified food safety professional.
+Fermenting and brewing require strict food hygiene β€” including correct fermentation times, temperatures, and cleanliness.
+Home-brewed beverages may contain alcohol.
+When in doubt, consult a food safety expert.

 Share with a fellow brewer: